mcfitzgerald/owlready2-mirror/README.rst

 * Bugfixes:
   * Fix set_name() on property when python_name is the same as name
   * Fix some special characters (e.g. :) and keyword (e.g. OR) in FTS search
+  * Fix literal with no datatype (should be considered as string, see https://www.w3.org/TR/rdf11-concepts/#section-Graph-Literal

 Links
 -----